Virginia Giuffre, who accused Britain's Prince Andrew in Epstein sex trafficking scandal, has died

 Giuffre was hospitalized after a serious accident, her publicist said last month.
 She didn’t answer questions about the date, location, nature or other specifics of the accident and about the accuracy of an Instagram post that appeared to come from Giuffre.
 The post said she had been in a car that was hit by a school bus and her prognosis was dire.

+She is survived by her three children, whom the statement described as the “light of her life.”

-Sigrid McCawley, an attorney for Giuffre, said in a statement Friday, “Her courage pushed me to fight harder, and her strength was awe-inspiring.
+Sigrid McCawley, an attorney for Giuffre, said in a statement, “Her courage pushed me to fight harder, and her strength was awe-inspiring.
 The world has lost an amazing human being today.
 Rest in peace, my sweet angel.”

 The AP does not identify people who say they were victims of sexual assault unless they have come forward publicly.